· · ·

 The whale shark season in Honda Bay is between April and October.

-During this time, you can take a whale watching tour from Puerto Princesa port to attempt to see these creatures in the flesh.
+During this time, you can take a whale watching tour from Puerto Princesa port.

 As the ocean’s largest fish, whale sharks are enormous, gentle creatures that feed on plankton and other tiny plants.